TheLocust3/Java-3D-Pong-Aimbot/README.md

 # Java-3D-Pong-Aimbot
-This is a Java aimbot for 3D Pong
+This is a Java aimbot for 3D Pong.
+Here is the game that this aimbot is for [3D Pong](http://www.ponggame.org/3dpong.php).
+Just start the program, switch to the 3D Pong tab and watch the computer play for you.